robvanoostenrijk/boringtun-static/README.md

 The included script `generate-artifacts.sh` executes the docker build and places the generated artifacts into `./dist`.

+The `wg-go` utility to allow WireGuard configuration on ARM devices can be installed from https://github.com/seud0nym/openwrt-wireguard-go/.

 ### Usage ###

 In order to use this on a ARM based kernel 2.6 router, the following steps are needed: